“You Still Look Pregnant!”

 There aren’t any set rules on how to lose baby weight or postpartum stomachs, yes, breastfeeding helps but not everyone can or chooses to breastfeed.
 Working out sounds great but you can’t jump right into working out after giving birth.
 There are tons of products geared towards helping you lose weight but ultimately what works for you may not work for someone else.
 Don’t compare, do your research and see what works best for you.

 Loving and accepting your body is a process even when you aren’t pregnant or have gone through the experience of childbirth.
 If you’re dealing with accepting your postpartum body or body in general, and scrolling through social media comparing how you look to others, stop right now.
 A lot of people only show the good, or their body after they’ve gotten work done or put the work in to change it.
 No one wants to show themselves at a vulnerable state but the real, and the normal should be talked about.
 Give your body time, space, and extra love and care to heal.
 Stomach muscles need time to recover, your body needs time to recover, regain strength, and restore energy.
 Try looking at the reality of things and not your emotions so much.
 You housed a human you bad ass.
 Erase those negative thoughts and turn them positive.
-Find beauty in your ugly, even if means you only find beauty in the experience.
+Find beauty in what you may call your ugly, even if means you only find beauty in the experience.
 Give your body and yourself credit where credit is due.
 Focus on your transition into motherhood and not the number on the scale or your outer appearance those things can be worked on, comparison is a thief of happiness and joy.

 Ways To Fall in Love With Your Postpartum Body: